The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• <0.5% ABV,
+• <0.5% ABV

-• Special alcohol-free brewing process.
+• Special alcohol-free brewing process

-If your mate still isn’t won over by a zero-alcohol beer market, give him a can of Mornington Free Pale Ale.
-Coming from the dependable Mornington Peninsula Brewery, this beer has been designed as a no-alcohol brew from scratch, moving away from the typical process of de-alcoholising a beer after it has been brewed.
+If your mate still isn’t won over by a zero-alcohol beer market, just give him a can of Mornington Free Pale Ale.
+From the dependable Mornington Peninsula Brewery, this beer has been designed as a no-alcohol brew from scratch, moving away from the typical process of de-alcoholising a beer after it has been brewed.
+This experimental method has obviously paid off.
+Using a specialised yeast that produces the sorts of esters that you’d find in a regular beer without producing the alcohol, the pale ale is a bit Kolsch-like with its palate — floral, bready, slightly honeyed notes with a subtle hit of banana on the finish.
+De-fucking-lightful.

 James Squire Zero